The Twitter home of Continuous Professional Development for Policing

-The @WeCops account is run by several volunteers with a variety of experience from a range of roles.
-We are independent and run a variety of chats featuring different guest hosts, when requested.
+The @WeCops account is run by several volunteers with a variety of experience from a range of roles and are completely independent from any policing or any other body.

 Katy completed her Masters in Police Leadership and Management at Warwick Business School in 2015.
 She has a keen academic interest in domestic abuse, and has published an academic journal article on domestic abuse attrition rates with a book chapter and a book due for publication shortly!
-She is keen to develop the Force’s understanding of the academic work being completed by officers and staff, and as a result, has instigated the ‘TVP Journal’ which is a fantastic gateway to recognise the academic work of officers and staff.
-She has recently been asked by the College of Policing to be Editor in Chief of their new online publication ‘Going Equipped’ which aims to share learning and research on policing.
+She has been instrumental in developing Thames Valley Police’s understanding of the academic work being completed by officers and staff, and as a result, instigated the ‘TVP Journal’ which is a fantastic gateway to recognise the academic work of officers and staff.
+She is also the Editor in Chief of the College of Policing publication ‘Going Equipped’ which aims to share learning and research on policing.
 She has followed @WeCops for years, including hosting chats previously and was delighted to join the team formally in 2020.

 Katy tweets as @ktbg1